 We dedicate ourselves to the promotion of aesthetic and humanistic growth and quality performance in art.
 With these as our goals, we support Visual Arts and Humanities Programs that provide depth and breadth of experiences in art, essential to meet the needs, interests, and abilities of the varied individuals whom we teach.

-This association shall be known as the Art Educators of New Jersey, Inc. (AENJ)
+This organization shall be known as the Art Educators of New Jersey, Inc. (AENJ)

 The purposes of AENJ, Inc. are to represent the visual art educators of New Jersey and: